Discussion Groups 2024

 Community Discussion Groups hosted AT Loganberry

-• Magical Realism Book Club - hosted by Nathan Klainer - meets alternating 3rd Thursdays, and will continue in April with Midnight's Children by Salman Rushdie
+• Magical Realism/Literary Realism/Dystopian Book Club (aka Nathan's Book Club) - hosted by Nathan Klainer - meets alternating 3rd Thursdays, and will continue in August (on second Thursday, note date change for this month with Grapes of Wrath by John Steing

 • Rebel Readers - hosted by Dahlia Fisher & Felicia Haney explores authors writing about race, religion, culture, sexuality, and intersectionality through a variety of genres.
-They meet on 3rd Sundays at 3 pm, continuing March 17 and honoring Women's History Month with The Queen of Sugar Hill by ReShonda Tate, special guest: Karamu Associate Artistic Director Nina Domingue
+In August they are featuring Click.

-• New in March: Storytime for Toddlers with Nanny Patricia - second Wednesdays at 11 am, ages 1-4, beginning March 13 with Paddington.
+• Storytime for Toddlers with Nanny Patricia - second Wednesdays at 11 am, ages 1-4.

 We also provide books for a variety of off-site community book clubs!
 Contact us if you would are interested in having us stock your club's books.